alecmekarzel/envscript/README.md

 ## Testing

-Yes, your eyes haven't fooled you: there is no tests folder.
-We run a pretty basic test (because that's all we need) inside of our `package.json`.

 Simply run `npm test` or `yarn test` (depending on your package manager) and the tests for this package will be run.

 ## Issues